Organisational and Service Excellence

 - Meetings and Actions

-These are important functions and under-performing in these areas directly affects how your organisation performs and how much it costs to run.
+These are important functions, and even minor gaps or issues and ambiguities in these areas directly affects how your organisation performs on all levels, which impacts on your operating costs.

-Organisations all follow a very similar model, as shown below, though their services may vary.
+Organisations all follow a very similar model, as shown broadly below, though their services may vary.

-Organisations are pretty consistent in that they have goals, contain data, face changes, run occasional projects and programmes, have customers, contain systems and processes, are required to comply with legislation, communicate internally and externally, hold meetings, and require knowledge.
+Organisations are highly consistent in that they all have goals, contain data, face demands, experience change, manage occasional projects and programmes, have customers, contain systems and processes, are required to comply with legislation, communicate internally and externally, and require knowledge.

-You may find it difficult to accept that your organisation performs poorly in such a wide range of core functions.
-However, there are significant human factors to contend with and generally we humans have different personalities, and may have a slightly different approach to things.
+You may find it difficult to accept that your organisation performs poorly in such a wide range of core functions, and you may feel that you are aware of any current gaps.

 What benefits will we see?